Showing posts with label maple. Show all posts

 Candied bacon

-4 bacon middle rashers, fat removed and very finely diced
+rashers, fat removed and very finely diced3 tbsp maple syrup

 Pinch cayenne pepper